-The Journal Articles page on the [Discipline Area and link] Library Resource Guide provides a list of relevant journals and databases.
+The Soil & Water Sciences Library Guide provides a list of relevant journals and databases.

 Visit the Environmental Science Journal Databases listing for all potentially useful databases in your area.
 Note that you don't have to use every database for every assignment - but nor should you restrict your search to one database only.